s-loar/stimulus-talk/README.md

     * Values

 ## In General
-* Controllers need to be attached to something in the DOM.
+* Controllers are attached to something in the DOM.
 They are limited by their scope.
 * Actions are methods in the controller.
 They are often event listeners.
-* The event is passed to the action and we have access to that and to object within the controller’s scope, like targets and values.
-* Targets are significant things that the controller can interact with, as input or output.
+* Targets are "significant" things in the DOM that the controller can interact with.
-* Values are for storing state as element attributes on the controller's element.
+* Values are for storing state.

 ## Controllers
 * Are the main objects for DOM interaction.
 Work kinda like controllers of other frameworks.